hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/6-pijul.md

 * No merges or rebases; applying a patch is like `git cherry-pick`.

 note:
-In contrast, Git doesn't store patches.
+In contrast, Git doesn't store any patches.
 It stores snapshots.

 ---